Arista Networks, Inc. (NYSE:ANET) Stock Holdings Lowered by Bank of Montreal Can

 Arista Networks Trading Up 0.8 %

-Arista Networks (NYSE:ANET – Get Rating) last posted its quarterly earnings data on Monday, October 31st.
-The technology company reported $1.25 earnings per share (EPS) for the quarter, topping the consensus estimate of $1.04 by $0.21.
-The firm had revenue of $1.18 billion for the quarter, compared to the consensus estimate of $1.06 billion.
+Arista Networks (NYSE:ANET – Get Rating) last issued its earnings results on Monday, October 31st.
+The technology company reported $1.25 earnings per share for the quarter, beating analysts’ consensus estimates of $1.04 by $0.21.
 Arista Networks had a return on equity of 27.23% and a net margin of 29.63%.
-The business’s revenue for the quarter was up 57.2% compared to the same quarter last year.
-During the same quarter in the previous year, the company earned $0.60 EPS.
+The company had revenue of $1.18 billion for the quarter, compared to the consensus estimate of $1.06 billion.
+During the same quarter in the prior year, the company earned $0.60 EPS.
+The firm’s quarterly revenue was up 57.2% on a year-over-year basis.
 Research analysts forecast that Arista Networks, Inc. will post 3.78 EPS for the current fiscal year.

 Arista Networks Profile